andrewthegr8/Term-Project-ME-405/docs/source/stm32-pins.rst

    * -
      - ``A5``
      - ``A12``
-     - USB comm through Shoe of Brian
+     - USB comm via Shoe of Brian

    * - Line Sensor - 10
      - ``A6`` |LINE|
      - ``A11``
-     - USB comm through Shoe of Brian
+     - USB comm via Shoe of Brian

    * - Line Sensor - 11
      - ``A7`` |LINE|